mikesol/wall/docs/src/sets-1.md

 # Sets I

-Wa are constructed with square brackets preceded by a colon.
+Sets are constructed with square brackets preceded by a colon.
 Elements are separated by one or more whitespaces.
 Sets can contain anything in Wall.
 Since we have already seen symbols, we'll use some for demonstration purposes.

 ```
 w> apple banana pear =